bcgov/data-publication/pages/dpw_bcdc.md

 	+ to **PENDING PUBLISH**
 1. Click **Update Dataset**.

-Once a metadata record has been set to **PENDING PUBLISH**, the Catalogue team is notified and will then review the record for:
+Once a metadata record has been set to **PENDING PUBLISH**, the DataBC is notified and will then review the record for:
 + Completeness
 + Data quality
 + Licence type

-If your metadata record is validated by the Catalogue team, they will change the state to **PUBLSHED**.
-Otherwise, a Catalogue team member will contact you to discuss your record.
+If your metadata record is validated by DataBC, they will change the state to **PUBLSHED**.
+Otherwise, a DataBC team member will contact you to discuss your record.

-_**Note on Publication timing**: if there is a specific time and date that the release of these records is required, contact the [Catalogue team](mailto:datacat@gov.bc.ca) to work on timing that is withing regular government business hours, M-F 8:30 to 5pm._
+_**Note on Publication timing**: if there is a specific time and date that the release of these records is required, contact [DataBC](mailto:data@gov.bc.ca) to work on timing that is withing regular government business hours, M-F 8:30 to 5pm._

 Once your metadata record is in the Published state, it is then visible and searchable in the BC Data Catalogue for all users.